draip96/FakeNewsClassification/README.md

 ### Description

-This package demonstrates the fine-tuning process used to train the NELA-GT Fake News Classifier that can be found [here](https://huggingface.co/newsmediabias/FakeNews-Classifier-NELA-GT_GPT-Labels).
+This package demonstrates the fine-tuning process used to train the Fake News Classifier that can be found [here](https://huggingface.co/newsmediabias/FakeNews-Classifier-NELA-GT_GPT-Labels).

-The process begins by fine tuning and saving a transformer model on a large sample of the NELA-GT dataset with it's weak labels.
+The process begins by fine tuning and saving a transformer model on a large sample of the dataset with it's weak labels.
 A second, smaller sample of the dataset is then sampled and sent through OpenAI's API to ChatGPT to be re-labeled.
 The previously saved model is then further fine-tuned on these new labels, improving the accuracy of its classifications.

 Because the model is fine-tuned first on the weak labels, only a fraction of the dataset needs to be annotated by ChatGPT to improve performance.